Focal Modulation Networks: Downstream Tasks

 In Table~\ref{tab:semantic_seg_deepernet}, we report the results using the deeper and thinner FocalNets as the backbone for semantic segmentation.
 As we can see, for FocalNet-T, increasing the depth does not bring extra improvement.
-For larger models, however, a deeper version outperforms the shallow ones, particularly on FocalNet-B.
+For larger models, however, a deeper version outperforms the shallow ones, particularly on FocalNet-B. Additionally, we further compare with most recent work MPViT~\cite{lee2021mpvit} which also exploits multi-scale features but in parallel manner.
+As we can see, our FocalNets achieve better performance than MPViT with comparable cost.
+Compared with MPViT, the hierarchical and gated contextualization proposed in FocalNets can rapidly cover large receptive field facilitating the high-resolution dense prediction tasks.